What’s happening right now?

 We are working to ensure our upgrade proceeds as quickly as possible.
 Many projects have faced repeated delays, but we want Bayview students in a safe building soon.

-Our committee also wants to ensure our upgraded school is built to high quality standards, offers significant space for future growth, and incorporates our traditions as a community school, host to preschools, out-of-school care, and several community organizations.
+Over the last decade, our committee has worked tirelessly to ensure the new school will be built to high quality standards, offer significant space for future growth, and incorporate our traditions as a community school, such as hosting preschools, out-of-school care, and several community organizations.